kjappelbaum/pyepal/docs/background.rst

 To test the influence of hyperparameter settings we provide an example where we ran one step of the algorithm on the `Binh-Korn test function <https://en.wikipedia.org/wiki/Test_functions_for_optimization#Test_functions_for_multi-objective_optimization>`_.

-We model every objective seperately with a Matérn-3/2 kernel, leave :math:`\delta=0.05` fixed and vary :math:`\epsilon` and :math:`\beta_\mathrm{scale}`.
+We model every objective separately with a Matérn-3/2 kernel, leave :math:`\delta=0.05` fixed and vary :math:`\epsilon` and :math:`\beta_\mathrm{scale}`.

 We find that increasing :math:`\epsilon` speeds up the algorithm, but gives us a sparser Pareto frontier.